 Is the cotton single fold or two fold and what does this mean?

 Most cottons used in the pyjama market are created from single yarns, meaning that strands of the cotton staple are spun to make a single thread - these are known as single ply fabrics.
 The quality of single fold cottons can still be lovely, but undoubtedly it is not as as luxurious as the cotton made from two-fold cotton (2 ply).
 To make a two-fold yarn, two very finely spun yarns are twisted together to form a two-fold yarn which makes the cotton stronger and smoother.
-The extra care and processing that goes into manufacturing two-fold cotton is reflected in the higher price point of the final fabric which is why we took the decision to use single-fold cotton for the majority of our pyjamas.
-For those requiring the higher quality, we do have a quite few two-fold cottons within the collection (click here to view them), such as our men's "Hpynos" and "Imperial Stripe" pyjamas & women's "Pretty In Pink" or "Noble Stripe" pyjamas).
+The extra care and processing that goes into manufacturing two-fold cotton is reflected in the higher price point of the final fabric which is why we took the decision to use quality single-fold cotton for the majority of our pyjamas.
+For those requiring the highest quality, we do have quite a few two-fold cottons within the collection (click here to view them), such as our men's "Fleet Street" and "Frinton Blue" pyjamas & women's "Coniston Stripe" or "Spellbound" pyjamas).

 What is the yarn count of your cotton and what does this mean?